JinkyoJB/jungleProject/README.md

 ## Scripts
 This boilerplate provides the following scripts:

 - `start`: Starts the server using nodemon and the `server.js` file.
+This script is used for starting the application in production mode after building the frontend.
-This script is used for starting the application in development mode.
+- `dev`: Starts the webpack dev server and the backend server concurrently.
+This script is used for starting the application in development mode with live reloading.
+The frontend will be served at `localhost:3000`, and the backend server will be running on port 3040.
 - `build`: Builds the project for production using webpack.
 This script is used for building the project for production.
-- `dev`: Starts the webpack dev server and the server using concurrently.
-This script is used for starting the application in development mode with live reloading.
+It will bundle all the JavaScript, CSS, and other assets and create a `dist` folder in your project directory.

 To run these scripts, use the command `npm run [script]` in your terminal.